Karen Cope: Personal and early life

-As an Afro-Costa Rican, she expressed along with boxer Hanna Gabriel pride for her roots, backing and celebrating the Day of the Black Person and Afro-Costa Rican Culture.
+As an Afro-Costa Rican, she expressed along with boxer Hanna Gabriel pride in her roots, backing and celebrating the Day of the Black Person and Afro-Costa Rican Culture.

 Career

 2006

 Kope played the Pan-AmericanCup, reaching the eleventh place and the seventh place during the 2006 Central American and Caribbean Games, where most of the Costa Rican athletes had to cover their own expenses, including the entire volleyball team.

 After playing the TV Azteca Women's Stars tournament, she made the selection for the 2006 FIVB World Championship, appointed for jumping ability and considered one of the team's top players.

 The Costa Rica national team, then ranked No.33, lost 0–3 in their World Championships debut to Korea in spite of Cope's team resistance, and many defensive mistakes.
 0–3 to Japan to worsen 0–2 in the pool A ranking and finally, her national team won their first ever set, but losing 1–3 to Poland, even when Cope was a highlight because of her jumping abilities and spike, while losing their third match.

-They beat Kenya in a 3-2 comeback, the first ever win for her national team in the World Championships, they thanked the audience support while their captain admitted their better concentration through the match as one of the key roles for the win.
+They beat Kenya in a 3–2 comeback, the first ever win for her national team in the World Championships, they thanked the audience support while their captain admitted their better concentration through the match as one of the key roles for the win.
 After they lost to Chinese Taipei 0-3 they were eliminated in the first round of the championship, finally ranking tied-17th.

 While playing World Championship, she signed with the Swedish club EVS Engelholm Volleyball Sallskap, with plans to play professional volleyball and study.
 She got that through the Costa Rica National team advisor, Canadian Lorne Sawula, who sent a video to Sweden.
 She played the 2006/2007 CEV Top Teams Cup, and helped her team to reach the continental cup semifinals and the local league second place.